-Stage 1: From the workshops held in the Lower Ebbw Fach Valley Area a number of strategic outcomes were arrived at (see Section 3 for more information).
+Stage 1: From the workshops held in the Upper Ebbw Fach Valley Area a number of strategic outcomes were arrived at.
 These strategic outcomes have been used as the first stage of the project assessment process.
-Projects were required to meet at least 5 of the strategic outcomes before progressing to the next stage.
+Projects were required to meet at least 5 of the strategic outcomes before progressing to the next section.